Jeznar/GitRepo/Documentation/Work_Log.md

 22.10.05 Bug fix for displayed message of Vampire Bite

+22.10.08 Created **Regeneration, Vampire Initialize** that defines a hooked function that watches for radiant damage and places debuff when received.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)